henriksommerfeld/blog-hugo/content/article/2017-08-07-switching-from-wordpress-to-hugo.md

 ## Benefits

 **Simpler development environment**.
 I no longer need to have WordPress installed on my local machines and sync content between environments.
-Since I have my own desktop PC, a laptop from my employer and a laptop from my customer that i switch between depending on where I am, it's a hassle to have to install the WAMP stack on them and have the content databases somewhat synced.
+Since I have my own desktop PC, a laptop from my employer and a laptop from my customer that I switch between depending on where I am, it's a hassle to have to install the WAMP stack on them and have the content databases somewhat synced.
 Docker or traditional virtual machines makes this a bit easier, but it's still something don't have to deal with anymore.
 Hugo is just a single binary.
 If you want your own theme and adjustments you will of course need tools for that, but that's equal between WordPress and Hugo in my case.

 > _Hugo is just a single binary_